Glossary of SEND terms

 - cognition and learning

 - social, emotional and mental health

 - sensory and physical

-CAMHS assess and treats children and young people with emotional, behavioural or mental health difficulties.
+These services assess and treat children and young people with emotional, behavioural, or mental health difficulties.

 Children Looked After Children (CLA).